 “The Freedom Gates are half-ajar,” Mary declared not long before her death.
 “We must pry them fully open.”
 But just as her own legacy as a black female leader has been conspicuously misserved by the annals of history, today’s African American women continue to suffer from the same twin set of prejudices.
 They earn on average 85 cents for every dollar earned by a white woman, 87 cents for every dollar earned by a black man and 63 cents for every dollar earned by a white man.
 Despite carrying the burden of primary caretaker and breadwinner of nearly half of all black households with children, the unemployment rate for black women is nearly double that of white women.

 Mary McLeod Bethune’s visionary agenda is unfinished.
-Fifty-eight years after her death, it’s high time to pry those gates fully open.
+Sixty years after her death, it’s high time to pry those gates fully open.